 Westminster City Council

 Westminster City Council has had limited capacity to employ cutting edge urban data science approaches for extracting novel intelligence.
-Within the borough, University College of London (UCL)’s Centre for Advanced Spatial Analysis and King’s College London’s Centre for Urban Science & Progress’ data science teams were looking for real life business problems for their students to address.
+Within the borough, University College London (UCL)’s Centre for Advanced Spatial Analysis and Institute for Sustainable Resources and King’s College London’s Centre for Urban Science & Progress London data science teams were looking for real life business problems for their students to address.
 Recognising this, they partnered to test data-driven solutions to Westminster’s challenges, deploying innovative tools to save public money, generate new insights and improve citizens’ lives transparently.